ArtifexSoftware/mupdf/docs/reference/javascript/types/Page.rst

 	to a character in the search hit.

 	:param string needle: The text to search for.
-	:param number maxHits: Maximum number of hits to return.
+	:param number options: Optional options for the search.
+A logical or of options such as `StructuredText.SEARCH_EXACT`.

 	:returns: Array of Array of `Quad`